 And if there was a lack of candor, that's another way of saying lying.

-He had an opportunity to say, Oh, fellas, I didn't just take them home, I emailed him to other people, and he stayed silent, did not tell the FBI agents that, according to my sources, and also according to the FBI interview of him that that uh judicial watch was able to win yesterday in its FOIA lawsuit.
+I emailed them to other people, and he said Silent did not tell the FBI agents that, according to my sources, and also according to the FBI interview of him, that Judicial Watch was able to win yesterday in its FOIA lawsuit.

-So I let's go back and remind people who James Comey said he was and what we've learned about him.
+So let's go back and remind people who James Comey said he was and what we've learned about him.

 He's the guy who said my bureau followed the rules.